Stroke & Vascular Disorders

 The third cranial nerve nucleus, a V-shaped cell mass on either side of the midline below the central gray of the periaqueductal region, has a unique somatotopic organization.
 Both levator palpebrae muscles are innervated by the caudate nucleus in the midline caudal third of the oculomotor nuclear complex.
 Furthermore, each superior rectus muscle is innervated by a contralateral subnucleus.

 In general, prevention of thalamic and midbrain infarctions should include control of risk factors associated with the development of cervical and intracranial atherosclerosis, lipohyalinosis of the small penetrating arteries, and embolus from the heart.
-Approximately 70% of patients with thalamic infarcts had arterial hypertension (89; 49); frequency was slightly lower in patients with midbrain infarcts (11; 60; 46).
-Available evidence from randomized controlled trials on the effects of antihypertensive drug treatment shows a reduction on the order of 30% in first-ever and recurrent stroke rates (79).
+Approximately 70% of patients with thalamic infarcts had arterial hypertension (91; 49); frequency was slightly lower in patients with midbrain infarcts (10; 60; 46).
+Available evidence from randomized controlled trials on the effects of antihypertensive drug treatment shows a reduction on the order of 30% in first-ever and recurrent stroke rates (81).
 An absolute target blood pressure level should be individualized, but benefit has been associated with an average reduction of approximately 10/5 mmHg.
 In adult hypertensive patients with or without previous antihypertensive therapy, treatment should be initiated or restarted at a level higher than 140/90 mmHg several days after stroke onset.
-The target level of systolic and diastolic blood pressure seems to be lower than 140/90 mmHg, respectively, and in patients with lacunar infarct, the target level of systolic blood pressure seems to be less than 130 mmHg (42).
-The pharmacological treatment of arterial hypertension should go hand in hand with reduced sodium intake, weight loss, regular physical aerobic activity, limited alcohol consumption, and a healthy, balanced diet rich in fruits, vegetables, and low-fat dairy products (42).
-Selection of a specific antihypertensive agent and target should be individualized, taking into consideration pharmacological properties, mechanism of action, and the particular characteristics of the patient (42).
-Diabetes mellitus was a prevalent risk factor among patients suffering thalamic and midbrain infarctions (89; 11; 46).
-Glycated hemoglobin (HbA1c) less than 7% (optimal level less than 6%) may be a reasonable goal for long-term macrovascular risk reduction in adult diabetics according to the current American Diabetes Association, American Heart Association, and American Stroke Association guidelines (42).
+The recommended target level of systolic and diastolic blood pressure seems to be lower than 130/80 mmHg (45).
+The pharmacological treatment of arterial hypertension should go hand in hand with reduced sodium intake; weight loss; regular physical aerobic activity; limited alcohol consumption; and a healthy, balanced diet rich in fruits, vegetables, and low-fat dairy products (45).
+Selection of a specific antihypertensive agent and target should be individualized, taking into consideration pharmacological properties, mechanism of action, and the particular characteristics of the patient (45).
+Diabetes mellitus was a prevalent risk factor among patients suffering thalamic and midbrain infarctions (91; 10; 46).
+According to the current stroke prevention guidelines from the American Heart Association, glycated hemoglobin (HbA1c) less than 7% may be a reasonable goal for long-term macrovascular risk reduction in adult diabetics (45).

 Other routine studies are obtained on admission, including a 12-lead ECG and standard blood tests.
 The next set of tests is geared toward investigation of the heart or vascular system as a potential source of embolus.